Phone 204.589.6305 | Fax 204.582.0246 123 Matheson Avenue East | Winnipeg, MB R2W 0C3

 Journeying into Judaism—an introduction to Jewish life and learning

-In the Winter of 2021 Rabbi Kliel will be offering a weekly class for those interested in pursuing the journey towards Judaism.
+In the Fall of 2022 Rabbi Kliel will be offering a weekly class for those interested in pursuing the journey towards Judaism.
 It will be an opportunity to explore Judaism.
 This course is open to those wanting to convert, however, it is only one component of the conversion process.
 The course is also open to anyone interested in learning more about the basic fundamentals of Judaism whether you are Jewish or not.
 Full Details here.

 For more information contact Monica Neiman, M.Ed. at firstname.lastname@example.org